Jose-Monagas/kickstarter-analysis/README.md

 From the outcomes based on the goal amount we can infer that those projects ranging from less than \$1000 and between \$1000 and  \$4999, achieved 76% and 73% of success, respectively.
 Furthermore, we can state that Goal amount and rate of success are inversely proportional and therefore it is advised to keep the Goal below $4999.

 ### Challenges and Difficulties Encountered
+There were a couple of difficulties when performing this analysis such as dealing with a very large data set, for which we applied filters and formulas in order to facilitate the process of data wrangling.
+Additionally, some of the data was not easy to read.
+For example, the "Deadline" and "Launched_at" columns contained Unix timestamps, which needed to be converted into a day-month-year format that we could interpret.

 ## Results